kmcaloney15/Project-3/README.md

-# Project 3 by Katy, Sam, and Earl.
+# Project 3.
+An Organizer by Katy, Sam, and Earl.